na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 >IDs

 Let’s talk about the bread and butter of Limbus, the characters.
 Here are the best IDs for each of the sinners.
 That way, you’ll have one for each of the sinners.
+I'll also give a brief description in case you're looking for something specific

+Note: some of these IDs might not be available to you, which is why I gave some alternatives until they become available, usually by the next season or if you're lucky with the pulls

-Yi Sang: Spicebush
+%Grey% Yi Sang: %%
+%gold%  000 %%
+W Corp (Great for Rupture and Charge teams) / Spicebush (Requires set up, but can nuke with Sinking)
+%gold%  00 %%
+Dieci (It's a Discard ID, and a good one)
+%Pink% Faust: %%
+%gold%  000 %%
-Faust: The One Who Grips (debuffs) / Seven (damage and clashing) Don Quixote: W Corp
+Regret (The best Tremor ID and overall great pick) / The One Who Grips (Has a lot of debuffs) / Seven (Good for damage and clashing)
+%gold%  00 %%
+Remnant (Pretty well balanced, great skill 3)
+%#ffef23%  Don Quixote: %%
+%gold%  000 %%
+W Corp (Your nuke) / Middle (Great alternative, but you need to run an Envy team to make her truly powerful)
+%gold%  00 %%
+Blade Lineage (Powerful Poise ID) / Lantern (Great for Rupture teams)
-Ryoshu: W Corp
+%#cf0000%  Ryoshu: %%
-Mersault: Rhino.
+%gold%  000 %%
+W Crop (Your Nuke) / Chef (Good alternative, but he skill 3 requires setup to be a nuke and it can't clash)
+%gold%  00 %%
+Seven (Well balanced with great clash numbers)
+%#293b95%  Meursault: %%
+%gold%  000 %%
+Kim (A powerful Poise ID, and a great support for the other Poise IDs) / Rhino (Good alternative, tanky and can apply a lot of bleed)
+%gold%  00 %%
+Don't bother
+%#5bffde% Hong Lu: %%
+%gold%  000 %%
-Hong Lu: K Corp(Immortal/tank) / Ting Tang(damage/support passive) / Dieci (pure damage/discard)
+K Corp(Immortal and tanky) / Ting Tang(Great skill2 damage and powerful support passive) / Dieci (Pure damage and has Discard)
+%gold%  00 %%
+Hook (Great at applying bleed and can deal 000 levels of damage)
+%#4e3076% Heathclif: %%
+%gold%  000 %%
-Heathclif: Rabbit (A must-pick) / QQ (shreds in Bleed teams) All of Ishmaels 000 IDs are good, but my favorite is Reindeer (note: This guide is before Ahabmael)
+Rabbit (A must-pick) / QQ (Shreds in Bleed teams and has Envy support)
+ %gold%  00 %%
+Seven (A must pick for Rupture teams
+%#ff9500% Ishmaels: %%
+%gold%  000 %%
+All of her 000 IDs are great, it's just about what flavor you'd want.
+Liu (Burn) / Boatworks (Sinking) / Reindeer (Charge) / Captain (Bleed)
+%gold%  00 %%
+Don't bother
-Rodion: Dieci
+%#820000% Rodion: %%
+%gold%  000 %%
+Dieci (Has Discard and shit ton of damage)
+%gold%  00 %%
+Don't bother
+%#8b9c15% Sinclair: %%
+%gold%  000 %%
-Sinclair: N Corp (first is a boss killer) / Cinq (good for longer fights) Unless you have Molar Outis in your dispenser, don’t bother sharding any of her IDs
+N Corp (first is a boss killer) / Cinq (Also powerful, if not as powerful as N Corp)
+%gold%  00 %%
+Don't bother
+%#325339% Outis: %%
+%gold%  000 %%
+Molar (Discard and high damage and clash numbers) / Magic Bullet (A bit tricky to use, but if the fight takes too long, she can nuke with 7 bullets)
+%gold%  00 %%
+Don't bother
-Gregor: Twinhook
+%#69350b% Gregor: %%
+%gold%  000 %%
+Twinhook (His damage and clash numbers only increase the more the fight goes on)
+%gold%  00 %%
+Don't bother

 Note: A lot of these IDs stink at Uptie 1.
 At the very least, you should always Uptie them to Tier 3.
 Uptying your IDs is more important than leveling them up.
 At Uptie 3, you unlock their skill 3 and passives, while Uptie 4 gives them more stuff to do.
 In Mirror Dungeon Normal, where you'll be spending most of your time, your IDs will always be at max level.
 But their Uptie Tier carries over.
 So even if they're at level 1 outside Mirror Dungeon, they'll be max level in the dungeon.
 But if they're at Uptie 1, they'll remain at Uptie 1.